National Register of Historic Places listings in Lynn, Massachusetts

 This is a list of the National Register of Historic Places listings in Lynn, Massachusetts.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Lynn, Massachusetts, United States.
-The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in an online map.
+The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be viewed in an online map.

 Essex County, of which Lynn is a part, is the location of more than 450 properties and districts listed on the National Register.
-Lynn itself is the location of 29 of these properties and districts, of which two are National Historic Landmarks.
+Lynn itself is the location of 30 of these properties and districts, of which two are National Historic Landmarks.